 Foreword 1

 Policy Objectives 2

 Responsibilities 3

 Violations 4

 Network Access 5

+School Internet Access 6

-Segregation of duties 6
+Segregation of duties 7

-Passwords 7
+Passwords 8

-Physical Security 8
+Physical Security 9

-Portable Devices/Removable Media 9
+Portable Devices/ Removable Media 10

+Mobile Devices 11

-Software installation 10
+Software installation 12

-Security Incidents 11
+Security Incidents 13

-Security Weaknesses 12

-Security Breaches/Violations 14
+Security Weaknesses 14

+Security Breaches/ Violations 15

-Virus prevention and control 15
+Virus prevention and control 16

-Sending confidential information 16
+Sending confidential information 17

-Termination of employment 17
+Termination of employment 18

 Disposal of media and equipment and related Media 19

 Audit and review 20

-1. Scope
+1. Foreword

 - i.
 This policy is intended to be read by all staff for general information and awareness, and makes reference to more detailed information and guidance in additional specific Policies. - ii.
 The policy is relevant to all Information and Communications Technology (ICT) services irrespective of the equipment or facility in use and applies to: - iii.
 All employees and others using the School's equipment and facilities. - iv.
 All use of ICT throughout the School. - v.
-In addition, all Users of ICT and other School facilities are reminded that there are elements of the curriculum network Acceptable Use Policy (AUP) which also apply. - vi.
-The Policy also takes into account the creation, management, processing and sharing of information.
-Therefore, this is an information security policy which incorporates use of ICT (hardware and software), electronic communication (Email, telephone and fax) and issues relating to the storage and use of data, including confidential information. - vii.
-The use of E-mail using Microsoft Office 365 or Google Apps for Education are the subject of a separate policy.
+In addition, all Users of ICT and other School facilities are reminded that there are elements of the curriculum network Acceptable Use Policy (AUP) which also apply.